confluentinc/cp-ansible/docs/index.rst

 Using Kerberos keytabs for SASL authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can setup your own KDC and provide your own keytabs with the following playbooks:
+You can setup your own KDC, independently of these playbooks and provide your own keytabs:

 kerberos